 After eight months of planning, fundraising and work on the ground we are very pleased to announce the new footpath is now open to enjoy!
 I would like to thank everybody for their support and patience whilst we have been working on re-establishing this amazing route.
 For all the horse riders and cyclists the new bridleway route is expected to be completed by the second week of September.
 Our contractors are just in the process off fencing this off and re-building the traditional Cornish hedges to allow our tenant farmer to graze those fields.
 It would be great to hear your thoughts on the new route and to see any pictures taken of the amazing new views.
 If you would like to forward these to me at Gregory.firstname.lastname@example.org I would love to see them.

 Reconnecting the Porthleven to Penrose South West Coast Path: Project updates

-Parts of the coastpath between Porthleven and Penrose in Cornwall fell into the sea following intense storms last winter.
-A much loved and popular route, the team at Penrose have been working on a solution to reconnect this section of the South West Coast Path.
-Follow the project updates here below.
+Parts of the coastpath between Porthleven and Penrose in Cornwall fell into the sea following intense storms in the winter of 2017.
+A much loved and popular route, the team at Penrose worked on a solution to reconnect this section of the South West Coast Path, reopening it in September 2018 thanks in part to donations.

 06 Jul 18